nickhward/DataSciencePrep/README.md

 ## 💡 Contributions

-We welcome contributions!
-Feel free to submit pull requests or open issues if you find anything you'd like us to improve.
+I welcome contributions!
+Feel free to submit pull requests or open issues if you find anything you'd like to improve.

 ## 💌 Contact